 “Tony, are they going to buy you a new uniform and equipment?”
 Mom asked.

 “If they have uniforms in stock and it fits, they’ll give those to me.
 I’ll have four uniforms.
 Two for games, one for practices, and one as a spare.
 The game uniforms will have to be washed after each game.
-The practice uniform, and if it’s used the spare one, will have to be washed once a week, on the weekend, and brought back to school.
+The practice uniform, and if it’s used, the spare one too, will have to be washed once a week, on the weekend, and brought back to school.
 If a uniform is torn they’ll provide a replacement.
 The same with the pads, but I’ll only have one set that I’ll use.
-There are two things that’ll be mine.
+There are two things that’ll be mine and I’ll need to have you buy me some extras.
 The supporters, those are jock straps with protection cups, and each player gets a size that fits.
 I was measured for my helmet.
 It’ll get two, and they’ll be an exact fit for my head.

 “Any other questions?”